24 cm SK L/40 "Theodor Karl": Design

 Beginning in February 1915, the five ships of the pre-dreadnought were decommissioned by the German Navy (Kaiserliche Marine) as obsolete, followed by the five ships of the in 1916.
 Twenty-six of their 24 cm SK L/40 C/94 main guns were transferred to the Army.
 Eight to be used for coast defense by Batterie S2 at Sylt and Batterie Hamburg at Norderney, and the remaining eighteen were intended for the Western Front.
-One obvious change made for land service was the placement of a large counterweight just forward of the trunnions to counteract the preponderance of weight towards the breech.
-This, although heavy, was simpler than adding equilibrators to perform the same function.
+One obvious change made for land service was the placement of a large counterweight above the trunnions to counteract the weight of the cradle below the trunnions.
+This facilitated elevating the gun using hand wheels.

 The guns for the Western Front were mounted in Bettungsschiessgerüst (firing platforms), which were portable mounts that could be emplaced anywhere after several weeks of labor to prepare the position.
-The Bettungsscheissgerüst rotated on a pivot at the front of the mount; the rear was supported by rollers resting on a semicircular rail.
+The Bettungsschiessgerüst rotated on a pivot at the front of the mount; the rear was supported by rollers resting on a semicircular rail.
 It was generally equipped with a gun shield.

 The Germans were dissatisfied with the lengthy time required to emplace the Bettungsschiessgerüst and, on 1 July 1916, decided to emulate the French and place the guns on railroad mounts (Eisenbahnlafette) to maximize their mobility and minimize the time required to emplace the gun.
 Four guns were removed from their mounts and tested at the Krupp Proving Grounds in Meppen beginning in December 1916.
 Despite being able to fire in less than ten minutes, they were deemed unsatisfactory.
 A combination of the best of both methods was developed as the Eisenbahn und Bettungsschiessgerüst (E. u.
 B.) (railroad and firing platform) mount.
 The twenty-two remaining guns were placed on the new mounts.
 The E. u.
 B. could traverse a total of 2° 15' for fine aiming adjustments.